 This can be said for any type of fishing, but specifically for surfcasting, you need fast casts and retrievals.
 For this, you need reels with higher gear ratios.

-Generally, any reel with more than 4:1 gear ratio is good for surfcasting.
+Generally, any reel with more than a 4:1 gear ratio is good for surfcasting.
 In this, for every turn of the handle, there are four rotations of your spool.

 However, nowadays, reels also mention how many lines will be retrieved with one rotation of the handle.
 You also need to keep this in mind along with the gear ratio.
 This is because a larger spool may have a lower gear ratio but it can still retrieve a significant amount of line per handle rotation.